knupel/bunabet-site-en-cours/medias/markdown_content/en/en_coffee.md

 bio

 ### FOR THE STORY
-In the Nahuatl language, Chimali means shield.
-This community is made up of around 18 coffee-producing members of the COPECAFE cooperative and is located in the municipality of Santiago Chimaltenango, in the north-west of the department of Huehuetenango.
+La Isabela is produced by the COOMCAFE cooperative, founded in 2006 by 77 producers.
+It is present in 29 communities in the municipality, and has 161 members, including 22 women producers.
+The cooperative is run as an association with a participative board of directors.

 ### IN CUP
 **Aromatic notes:**
-Delicious.
-Notes of chocolate and nuts.
+Notes of dark chocolate with a sour finish.

 **Roundness:** 3/5
 **Acidity:** 2/5